jbx-protocol/juice-docs-v2/docs/api/contracts/jbetherc20projectpayer/write/-_pay.md

 4. If the token being paid is an ERC20, approve the terminal to spend the amount of tokens from this terminal.

     ```
-    // Approve the `_amount` of tokens from this terminal to transfer tokens from this terminal.
+    // Approve the `_amount` of tokens from the destination terminal to transfer tokens from this contract.
     if (_token != JBTokens.ETH) IERC20(_token).approve(address(_terminal), _amount);
     ```